 Examples of CTAs

 There are hundreds of examples of CTAs on the Internet.
-I bet that your Internet provider has one on their website, so has your favorite blogger.
+I bet that your Internet provider has one on their website, and so has your favorite blogger.
 Let’s examine some of the most popular CTAs:

 - Sign up–Pinterest, Instagram, Canva